They Call Me Bruce?: Releases

 The film was given a limited release theatrically in the United States by Film Ventures International and Canada in November 1982.
 Despite never being in more than 325 theaters, the film was a surprise success and grossed $16,894,678 at the box office.

+Reception

+Roger Ebert of The Chicago Sun-Times gave the film a mixed 2-star review.
+He wrote They Call Me Bruce? had a few funny scenes, but the main flaw was being "a satire of a nearly satire-proof genre.
+Real kung-fu movies are so implausible and so inane that it's hard to make a satire".

 Home video

 A DVD of the film was released on April 29, 2003 by Madacy Entertainment, with some minor changes.
 Various scenes were cut, one of which was the removal of a short scene of nudity involving a woman disrobing while Bruce is in a hot tub.

 A 25th-Anniversary DVD edition of They Call Me Bruce? was released on June 30, 2009, by Liberation Entertainment.
 The film is a high-quality transfer from a newly discovered 35 mm print, which the studio calls "pristine", and also restores the scenes that were cut from the original DVD release.